 The truth, however, is that furniture doesn’t have to be expensive.
 Consider shopping second-hand.
 Consignment stores are a great place to find all types of pieces, including vintage items that can bring some real character and rich history to a room.

 We spend almost a third of our lives in our bedroom, so why shouldn’t it be a space that we enjoy?
 Make it a room that you love.
 Remember the luxurious hotel room you pictured earlier?
 Well, here’s your chance to transform your bedroom into your personal hotel room!

-Invest in new bedding and drapes for your windows (and here’s 70% off comfy bedding on Lush Decor to help you get started.)
+Invest in new bedding and drapes for your windows.
 Tidy up or at least style your clutter in an organized fashion.
 You’ll be amazed at the difference a laundry-free floor and corralled trinket collection displayed on a single shelf can make.
 This can give your bedroom a stylish look and make it feel truly calming and utterly breathable.

 Stock the bathroom with hotel-grade towels, dimmable lights or candles, and rest your glass of wine and book on a bath caddy while you enjoy a long, hot soak in the tub.

 The first thing someone notices when they step into your kitchen are your appliances.
 Rust, fingerprints, and grease on your stainless-steel refrigerator, microwave, and stove can really ruin the room’s overall appeal.